Hvoroba/TgStudyManagerBot/readme.txt

 Commands list and status(04.10.2020):

+subject_add - command is not added yet subject_edit - Working
+subject_show - Working
-subject_add - command is not added yet subject_edit - command is not added yet subject_show - command is not added yet schedule_add - Working, not all errors are tested schedule_edit - command is not added yet schedule_show - Working
+schedule_add - Working, not all errors are tested schedule_edit - command is not added yet schedule_show - Working